zoe437334588-creator/final-assignment/HongShaoRou.md

 ---

-## 6.1 Material Selection and Pre-treatment (Lead: Dongjun Li)
+## 6.1 Material Selection and Ingredient Preparation (Lead: Dongjun Li)

-**Scope:** This stage defines the technical standards for raw material inspection, precision cutting, and "Mise en Place" (seasoning preparation) before the cooking process begins.
+**Scope:** This stage focuses on raw material inspection, precision cutting, and "Mise en Place" (organizing all seasonings) before any thermal processing begins.

 ---

 ### 6.1.1 Raw Material Selection and Standards
-The quality of the final braised pork belly depends on the initial selection and weighing of the pork.

-*   **Selection Standard:** Select 500g of fresh pork belly with at least five distinct, alternating layers of fat and lean meat.
-This specific fat-to-lean ratio is **essential because** it provides the natural oils for the "Searing" stage while ensuring a melt-in-mouth texture during braising.
+*   **Pork Belly Selection:** Select 500g of fresh pork belly with at least five distinct layers.
+This structure is **essential because** it provides the necessary fat for searing and ensures a melt-in-mouth texture.
-*   **Inspection Tool:** A digital kitchen scale (Accuracy: ±1g) must be used to verify the mass.
-Precise weighing is **critical because** the seasoning ratios are calculated based on a 500g pork-to-sauce foundation.
+*   **Inspection Tool:** A digital kitchen scale (Accuracy: ±1g) must be used to verify the mass for accurate seasoning ratios.

 ![Selected Pork Belly](pork_belly.jpg)
 *Figure 6.1-1: Inspecting raw pork belly layers for optimal fat-to-lean distribution.
 (Source: [zhugewala via Pexels](https://www.pexels.com/zh-cn/photo/2676932/))*

 ![Digital Scale](digital_scale.jpg)
-*Figure 6.2-2: Verifying the mass using a digital scale to ensure consistent seasoning ratios.
+*Figure 6.1-2: Verifying the mass using a digital scale to ensure consistent seasoning ratios.
 (Source: [Gustavo Fring via Pexels](https://www.pexels.com/zh-cn/photo/5622193/))*

 ---

 ### 6.1.2 Pre-treatment Procedures

 **Step 1: Precision Meat Cubing**
 Place the raw pork belly on a **heavy-duty bamboo cutting board** and use a **sharp chef’s knife** to cut it into uniform 2cm x 2cm cubes.
-This standardization is **critical because** it allows for even heat distribution in the subsequent "Blanching" and "Braising" steps.
-Maintaining uniform size ensures that all pieces reach the target internal temperature of 165°F simultaneously.
+This standardization is **critical because** it allows for even heat distribution, ensuring all pieces reach 165°F simultaneously.

 ![Bamboo Cutting Board](board.jpg)
 *Figure 6.1-3: A stable bamboo cutting board used to provide a safe, non-slip surface.
 (Source: [Engin Akyurt via Pexels](https://www.pexels.com/zh-cn/photo/7415264/))*